-You’ve probably also heard the saying ‘breast is best’ and while breastfeeding is incredible, it’s important to remember that fed is best.
+You may have also heard the saying ‘breast is best’.
+Though, while breastfeeding is incredible, it’s important to remember that fed is best.
 If you can’t breastfeed or chose not to for whatever reason, you’re no less of a mother and certainly not a failure.

 However, if you are planning to breastfeed your baby and want to get a head start, we’ve pulled together a Breastfeeding 101 so you can understand the terms, how you can prepare and what you need to know once baby arrives.

-We have an entire breastfeeding module inside The Ultimate Online Prenatal Program that covers everything you need to know about breastfeeding plus step by step instructions on hand-expressing, proper attachment and feeding holds.
+We have an entire breastfeeding module inside The Ultimate Birth Course.
+This covers everything you need to know about breastfeeding plus step by step instructions on hand-expressing, proper attachment and feeding holds.

 However, as a handy starting point, here is a breakdown of the three key breastfeeding stages.